-- 1 development of the IT business transformation strategy within the IT department. - 2 Accordingly, total compensation increased slightly by \$374,610, or 4%, reflecting the new - 3 staff and increases in costs due to inflation.
+- 1 There were 3.2 additional, or 5% more, FTEs in the 2022 Actuals compared to the 2021 - 2 Actuals, with the most significant changes at the executive level and initiation of the - 3 development of the IT business transformation strategy within the IT department. - 4 Accordingly, total compensation increased slightly by \$374,610, or 4%, reflecting the new - 5 staff and increases in costs due to inflation.
 See Table 4-30 below.